Anti-Inflammatory Diet Plan →

 Jump to Recipe

-Skip fancy, overpriced grocery store-bought dairy-free options, and learn How to Make Vegan Buttermilk at home instead!
+Skip the overpriced grocery store-bought dairy-free options, and make your own Vegan Buttermilk at home instead!
 With just 2 ingredients, it’s ready in minutes, super affordable, and unbelievably easy to make.
-Use it for the best vegan muffins, cupcakes, pancakes, condiments, and salad dressings, too!
+Use it for the best vegan muffins, cupcakes, pancakes, condiments, and salad dressings!

 But, we didn’t want to use dairy and exclude those who follow vegan and dairy-free diets.
 After all, each and everyone one of us deserves to enjoy nutritious and delicious food, regardless of our dietary needs.
 Heck, that’s the whole message behind our cookbook!